lesedimotoma/Good-Match/README.md

 npm start
 ````

-A prompt will appear in the console to enter two names to match.
+A prompt will appear in your terminal to enter two names to match.
 Type the names in with a space in between them, then press [Enter]

 ````
 [prompt] Enter the two names you want to match:
 [User] Enter the two names you want to match: Jack Jill [Press Enter]
 `````
+The resulting string will be printed on the terminal